allenjd3/allenjd3.github.io/_posts/2023-07-06-inertiajs-rails-react.md

 }
 ```

-10. Add the style.css file to `app/frontend/css` and paste the following
+10. Add the styles.css file to `app/frontend/css` and paste the following

 ```css
 @tailwind base;